Showing 53 items

 Booklet, Wreford & Co, Outline of the Constitution of the School of Mines for the Colony of Victoria at Ballarat, 1870 (exact)

 ... ballarat mining board... a resolution from the Ballarat Mining Board.
-It is the first School... of Mines, Resolutions of the Mining Board at Ballarat, and a draft...Mining Board of Ballarat... a resolution from the Ballarat Mining Board.
-It is the first School ...The Ballarat School of Mines was established in 1870 after a resolution from the Ballarat Mining Board.
+It is the first School... of Mines, Resolutions of the Mining Board at Ballarat, and a draft...Mining Board of Ballarat... from the Ballarat Mining Board.
+It is the first School of Mines ...The Ballarat School of Mines was established in 1870 after a resolution from the Ballarat Mining Board.
 It is the first School of Mines in Australia.
 The first three trustees were Redmond Barry, Rivett Henry Bland, and Somerville Learmonth, with Redmond Barry being the first President. .1) Yellow soft covered booklet of 4 pages.
 The contents include an outline and rules of the proposed Ballarat School of Mines, Resolutions of the Mining Board at Ballarat, and a draft constitution. .2) Ballarat School of Mines Constitution handwritten rough notes .3) Ballarat School of Mines Constitution handwritten rough notes .4) Ballarat School of Mines handwritten draft Constitutionballarat school of mines, smb, redmond barry, ballarat mining board, ballarat school of mines establishment, legal, constitution, rivett henry bland, somerville learmonth, john alexander mcpherson, james mcculloch, mccoy, harrie wood -

 Federation University Historical Collection